Maschine2501/NR1-UI/README.md

 ## [Step 2: Install Volumio]

-a) Power on the Raspberry Pi:
+a) Insert your SD and power up:
-Connect the power supply to the Raspberry Pi, and it will boot up.
+Insert you sd card into the slot underneath the Raspberry Pi, and connect the power supply to boot it up.

 b) Find Volumio's Wi-Fi access point:
 Wait for a few minutes for Volumio to start up its Wi-Fi hotspot.
 It creates a temporary Wi-Fi network to allow you to connect and configure it.
 Look for a Wi-Fi network named something like "Volumio" or "Volumio-xxxx" (where "xxxx" represents a unique identifier).